SimpleAPI WebSocket

 from canvas_sdk.effects import Effect

-from canvas_sdk.effects.simple_api import JSONResponse, Response
+from canvas_sdk.effects.simple_api import Broadcast, JSONResponse, Response

 from canvas_sdk.handlers.simple_api import Credentials, SimpleAPI, api